jamescoll/blog_angular2_play/README.md

 To use it make sure activator is installed and on the path.
 Create a postgresql database with the name blog and the credentials as shown in conf/application.conf.
 A database dump with dummy data is included in dumpfile.sql.

-This is an expansion of the basic template at https://github.com/degt/angular2-blog-example although it is expected to grow into a mature blogging application over the coming weeks.
+This is an expansion of the basic template at https://github.com/degt/angular2-blog-example.

-This will eventually provide the blogging engine for my own blog.